How to Winter in the Hamptons

 - Quogue Wildlife Refuge

 Visit the Montauk Lighthouse.

 The Montauk Lighthouse is a National Historic Landmark and is right next Montauk Point State Park.
 Walking all the way up to the lighthouse in the winter is not permitted but you can get a good view of it from the parking lot or from the beach below.

-Where to Eat & Drink in the Hamptons during Winter
+Winter in the Hamptons: Where to Eat & Drink

 Cowfish has a serene waterside location in Hampton Bays.
 Their restaurant and bar is serving New American cuisine and seasonal fare, picking from the best of land and sea to suit different palates and preferences.